DCIT/perl-Crypt-JWT/README.md

                             an instance of Crypt::PK::RSA or Crypt::OpenSSL::RSA
         RSA-OAEP-256        public RSA key, see RSA-OAEP
         RSA1_5              public RSA key, see RSA-OAEP
-        ECDH-ES             public ECC key, perl HASH ref with JWK key structure, a reference to SCALAR string with PEM or DER or JSON/JWK data, an instance of Crypt::PK::ECC
+        ECDH-ES             public ECC or X25519 key, perl HASH ref with JWK key structure, a reference to SCALAR string with PEM or DER or JSON/JWK data, an instance of Crypt::PK::ECC
-        ECDH-ES+A128KW      public ECC key, see ECDH-ES
-        ECDH-ES+A192KW      public ECC key, see ECDH-ES
-        ECDH-ES+A256KW      public ECC key, see ECDH-ES
+        ECDH-ES+A128KW      public ECC or X25519 key, see ECDH-ES ECDH-ES+A192KW      public ECC or X25519 key, see ECDH-ES ECDH-ES+A256KW      public ECC or X25519 key, see ECDH-ES

 - keypass